integreat-io/map-transform/README.md

 }
 ```

+If you the template is available as part of the data, you may use `templatePath`
+instead of `template`, and set it to the path of the template in the data.
+When
+using the transform object format, this is as simple as it sounds.
+With the
+function version, you supply an operand object to `template()` like this:
+`transform(template({ templatePath: 'options.captionTemplate' }))`.

 #### `validate(path, schema)` function

 This is a helper function for validating the value at the path against a